 Section E – Artistic Designs

-102. Drug Store – a design using a bandaid box
+106. Teacup Ride Ticket – a design using a teacup.

 Section G – Miniature Design (not to exceed 5 inches in any one dimension)

-108. Library – a design using a book
+109. Train Ticket – a design using a train.

-109. Farmers Market.
-A planted container with flowers, herbs, and/or vegetables, exhibited in a clean container 14” in diameter or less.
-Must be planted before July 1, 2017.
+112. Ticket Booth – A container with flowers and/or herbs and/or foliage, exhibited in a clean container 14 inches in diameter or less.
+Must be planted before July 1, 2023.